pcingola/SnpEff/src/docs/snpeff/commandline.md

-# Commands &amp; command line options
+# Commands & command line options

 SnpEff has several 'commands' that can be used for different annotations.
 The default command is `'eff'` used to annotate variants.